 9. Guava or Fa-Rang (ฝรั่ง)

 Guava is one of the most common Thai fruits you'll find on the street.
 It has about the same size as an apple with light green skin, white pulp and thousands of seeds inside.
 The taste is sweet and the texture is a little creamy when it’s perfectly ripe, in other case it can be a bit harder.
 Fruit stalls normally sell this fruit already prepared and ready to eat.
 Otherwise, you can buy it in the market.

-Coconut is one of the most popular Thai fruits.
+Coconut is one of the most popular fruits in Thailand.
 It is a very refreshing treat in the hot, humid weather of Thailand.
 Fresh coconut water is great - slightly sweet and a little bit creamy.
 Try young coconut, it has a sweeter flavor.

 Rambutan fruit can be easily identified.
 It’s a red fruit with a surface covered by green spikes with hair.
 Once rambutan is peeled, its deliciously sweet and sticky flesh is revealed inside, with a hard-woody seed in the middle.
 Rambutan contains a high amount of fiber.
 It tastes sweet.
 Rambutan is cheap and sold by weight.
-Normally a kilogram will only cost 30-40 Thai baht.
+Normally a kilogram of this Thailand fruit will only cost 30-40 THB.

 Rose apple, sometimes called a wax apple or a rose pear, is one of fruits that you will miss after leaving Thailand.
 The flavor and texture of rose apple can surprise you.
 It has a smooth texture, is spongy and juicy.
 You can eat it all, there’s no need to peel it.